Ali-Razahaider/DSA-Practice/README.md

 -  [`sortColor.cpp`](./sortColor.cpp): Sorts an array of colors represented by integers 0, 1, and 2 in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.
 -  [`largestfreq.cpp`](./largestfreq.cpp): Contains the implementation of the `majorityElement` function and the driver code to test it.
 -  [`MaxSubarr.cpp`](./MaxSubarr.cpp): Contains the implementation of the solution and driver code.
+-  [`MaxsumforMinsubarr.cpp`](./MaxsumforMinsubarr.cpp): Contains the implementation of the solution and driver code.

 ## Overview of Each File